 Step 2: Open a Squarespace trial

-If you haven’t already done so, open a Squarespace trial by selecting a template.
+If you haven’t already done so, open a Squarespace trial by selecting your desired template.
 To do this, go to Squarespace and click “Create A Site” — 14-day free trials are standard or you can contact us regarding a longer trial.
 Keep in mind, you can change templates at any time.
 After answering a few getting-started questions, you can begin customizing your site by adding a business name/logo and connecting social media accounts.

 After walking through the initial setup, we recommend locking your Squarespace site with a site-wide password.
-This prevents content from being crawled by search engines until you are ready to launch.
+This prevents your content from being crawled by search engines until you are ready to launch.
 Trial sites are automatically locked, but paid accounts are open by default, so setting your own password is a good safety measure.
 You will remove the password after you are finished switching over (see Step 7 below).

 Step 4: Export and import your WordPress site

 Squarespace offers a detailed, step-by-step guide that walks you through how to export and import WordPress content.

 Important things to know: